microsoft/SQL_LogScout/README.md

 - **Windows**: Local Administrator permissions on the machine are required to collect most system-related logs

 - **SQL Server**: VIEW SERVER STATE and ALTER ANY EVENT SESSION are the minimum required permission for collecting the SQL Server data.
+If you are using the Replication scenario, the account running SQLLogScout will need the `db_datareader` permission on the distribution database(s).

 # Targeted SQL instances